axeld5/arc_transduction/INFERENCE_METHODS.md

 - Problems where the pattern is invariant to certain transformations

 **Implementation Details:**
+- Batches ALL problems together (not per-problem)
 - Uses regex to parse problem structure robustly
 - Tracks color maps for proper reversal
 - Falls back to standard inference if parsing fails
+- Gracefully handles reversal failures (skips in vote counter)
 - Preserves original problem introduction text

 ## Performance Considerations